Insider Pro | Career Path

 - Operate master consoles for monitoring performance of computer systems and networks.

 What Are Some Network Engineer Job Requirements?

-At a minimum, network engineers must have a bachelor’s degree in a relevant field of study like computer science, programming, or engineering, but many employers prefer to hire candidates with an MBA in information systems.
-Employers also prefer their network engineers to have previous experience in the field, either as working with IT systems or in network administration.
+Many organizations would like network engineers to have a degree in a relevant field of study such as computer science, programming, or engineering, but a degree is not required for the career.
+Employers prefer their network engineers to have previous experience in the field, either as working with IT systems or in network administration.